ArnasDickus/angular-laravel-awesome-be/README.md

-# Laravel is Awesome
+# Angular-Laravel is Awesome

-Laravel is awesome is a application that tries to show the power of Laravel by incomperating more and more difficult tasks.
+Angular Laavel is awesome is a application that tries to show the power of Angular and Laravel by incomperating more and more difficult tasks.

 ## Getting Started